Minister Certificate and Certification Program Overviews

 - Program Specializations: Options include youth and pastoral ministry

 - Other Requirements: Complete an internship for graduation

 Coursework in a youth ministry certificate program covers general ministry skills and practices specific to working with children and teens.
 Common courses include the following:

 - Christian leadership skills

 - Bible studies

 Certificate of Achievement in Pastoral Ministry

-- New Testament studies
+- Old and New Testament studies

 - Christian ethical issues

 - Counseling skills for ministers